 Degrees and Certifications:

 Hello and welcome to another school year at Highland Park Senior High School!
 I’m looking forward to getting to know each of you and sharing my love of learning and thinking with you!
-On this site you will find information about myself, your specific class (schedule, links, syllibi), and contact information.
+On this site you will find information about myself, an overview of courses, and contact information.

 About Mrs. Corbett